haf-decent/arpping/README.md

 * [libnmap](https://www.npmjs.com/package/libnmap)
 * [node-arp](https://www.npmjs.com/package/node-arp)

 But both node-nmap and libnmap were slow and unreliable, and node-arp only had part of the functionality I needed, so I decided to make my own.
-This is the result, and it's working so far.
+This is the result, and it's been pretty helpful so far.

 ## Installation
 Using npm: